What's On This Page?

 In atrial fibrillation, the electrical activity in the upper chambers of the heart (the atria) becomes chaotic.
 Instead of contracting normally, the atria quiver or fibrillate.
 This causes two things to happen:

 Instead of a steady rhythm, the pulse becomes what cardiologists describe as “irregularly irregular.”
 Some people experience episodes that come and go.
-It’s called paroxysmal AFib, which simply means the rhythm typically stops on its own within seven days.
+It’s called paroxysmal AFib, which simply means the irregular rhythm typically reverts to normal on its own within seven days.

 What AFib Feels Like